 Signs and symptoms of low self-esteem

-- Feeling unloved, generally unwanted or dislikable
+- Feeling inferior or incompetent; feeling unloved, generally unwanted or dislikable.

-- Fear of being rejected or disliked
+- Fear of rejection or dislike

 - Guilty feelings that are frequent or irrational

-- Self-criticality or criticalness of other people
+- Self-criticism of other people

 - Indecision and self-doubt